 |Deirdre McMahon||Board Member||tmcmahonmaine.rr.com|

 |David C. Adams||Board Member||davedascoinc.net|

-A native of South Williamsport (home of Little League Baseball and not Williamsport), Pennsylvania, Steve began working with the plight of the homeless in the fall of 1999.
+A native of South Williamsport (home of Little League Baseball and not Williamsport), Pennsylvania, Steve began working with the homeless population in the fall of 1999.
 He first started as a volunteer and was then employed as one of the core management team Directors of a very large homeless shelter for men in Charlotte, NC.
-After assuming the position of Executive Director in March of 2011, he has implemented ‘best practices’ to ensure a safe, drug and alcohol free operation and effectively carrying out the policies and desires of the Board.
+After assuming the position of Executive Director in March of 2011, he has implemented ‘best practices’ to ensure a safe, drug and alcohol-free operation and effectively carrying out the policies and desires of the Board of Directors.
 He is proud to be a 10-year veteran of the US Marine Corps.

 “Like almost all County natives, no matter where I travel, I always return home.”
 Steve’s most recent return was in 2008 after working in Bangor for 13 years with a clinical focus on the chronically homeless and indigent alcoholic.
 He first worked at Hope House and after merging with Acadia Hospital, the Acadia Recovery Community.
 Steve states, “I continue to be impressed by the resilience of the human spirit, our ability to adapt to change, and to believe in what the future holds.
 I’m looking forward to working with Shelter staff to help individuals move towards independence.”